0406 432 691

 Full System Test — Every Sensor, Every Zone, Green Across the Board

 We walk-test every single sensor individually.
 Every door, every window, every motion zone — confirmed in the Ajax app before we sign off.
 Siren volume tested and compliant with QLD Environmental Protection Act 1994 noise requirements.
 Dual-path 4G and Wi-Fi both confirmed active.
 Backup battery runtime verified — minimum 12 hours off mains.
-Brisbane’s storm season (October to April) means power outages are a real risk — we confirm your system will keep running through them.
+System tested to confirm it will keep running through power outages.
 If anything isn’t green, we fix it on the spot.

 6